agoose77/dotfiles/README.md

 This repo contains my dotfiles (tada)!
 A new system installation is performed in four steps:

 ## Structure
 Most RC files like `.profile`, `.zshrc` have `.d` equivalents here, so any combination of subdirectories can be stow-ed without manually merging RC files.
 The `.zprofile` file only sources `.profile`.
 This is because in an ideal world we'd only have `.zprofile`, but GDM only sources `.profile` explicitly.
+So, to ensure that the *system* has access to useful paths, we define `.profile`.

 ## GPG
 1. Install gnupg with `sudo apt install gnupg`